Non redundant connectivity (NRC) maps

 - Running nrcon from its own directory will generate the output files in the same directory (e.g. type ./nrcon input.txt to run it in the same directory, where input.txt would be the text file with the input parameters).
 However, you can also call nrcon from any other directory by giving its full path.
 Thus, if nrcon is in the /media/sda/nrcon directory you can run it by calling /media/sda/nrcon/nrcon and the output will be created in the directory where you are (but don't forget to specify the input parameter file with the appropriate path as well).

-For further help you can email me (Raymond Salvador): rsalvador at fidmag dot com
+For further help or to request the source code you can email me (Raymond Salvador): rsalvador at fidmag dot com

 Cole MW, Pathak S, Schneider W (2010): Identifying the brain's most globally connected regions.
 NeuroImage.
 49:3132-3148.